 The faculty member is issued a fixed-term appointment at their current FTE covering the period between the relinquishment of tenure and the date of termination.
 Said period may not exceed three years.

-3. The faculty member must retire at the close of the fixed-term appointment or earlier should they elect.
-Continuing employment after this requires a post-retirement appointment.
-(See section E.2)
+3. The faculty member must retire at the close of the fixed-term appointment.

 Section C, Definition of Appointments.